 -Wheelchairs.
 Motorized and non-motorized assisted devices for transport.

 -Medical Oxygen.
-Customers requiring in-flight medical oxygen may use only FAA-approved portable oxygen concentrators during all phases of the flight.
-A forty-eight hour advance notice is required to complete medical paperwork.
+Customers requiring in-flight medical oxygen may required it 48 hours before flight.
 Please contact reservations at 1-800-333-0276 to arrange for assistance.

 -Transportation to, from, and between gates either by wheelchair or in several locations electric carts.